-- Brush vegetables, including green beans with olive oil.
+- Brush vegetables with olive oil.
 Lightly salt and pepper them.

 - Add vegetables to grill, being sure to lay them perpendicular across the grates, so they don’t slip through.
 If you have a grilling rack or basket, you can use that.
 Grill on each side about 4-5 minutes, until slightly tender, but still firm with a nice char on them.
 Transfer vegetables to a cutting board or baking sheet.
 Allow vegetables to cool for a few minutes before handling them.

-- To vegetables add farro, cherry tomatoes, kalamata olives, scallions, and feta cheese.
+- To vegetables add farro, kalamata olives and feta cheese.
 Toss to combine.